-- Groundwater quality impacts during operation and closure phases;

-- Impacts on identified wetlands;

-- · Visual impacts during operation;

-- Mortality / disturbance of wildlife;

-- · Reduction in air quality during operation; and

-- Continued employment during operation.
+- Groundwater quality impacts during operation and closure phases; - · Reduction in air quality during operation; and - Continued employment during operation phase.

 The negative impacts, in particular, will be further interrogated and assessed during the EIA phase of the project.
 Potential preliminary mitigation measures have been identified and will be refined based on input from the Environmental Assessment Practitioner (EAP), public consultation, and specialist assessments during the EIA phase of the project.
 The associated EMPr will identify appropriate mitigation mechanisms for avoidance, minimisation and / or management of the negative impacts and enhancement of the positive aspects.